eschwartz/prime-cloud-intro/README.md

 That moves the file to a directory called `.ssh`, within your home directory.
 The last line (`chmod`) changes the permissions on the file, to keep it secure.

-Next, we'll need to know the web address our our virtual machine.
+Next, we'll need to know the web address of our virtual machine.
 Every virtual machine created in AWS gets a "Public IP address", which is basically like a web address for machine.
 Let's go back to the AWS EC2 dashboard, to find the public IP address:

 ![screenshot](./docs/screenshot-public-ip.png)